‘Should I pay in my home currency when I travel abroad?’ is a question that many people ask themselves, hence sharing my experience with you.

-I wrote about Dynamic Currency Conversions this time last year here, which I saw as one of many pitfalls to watch out for when you travel away from your home country.
+This is referred to as Dynamic Currency Conversion, which is one of many pitfalls to watch out for when you travel away from your home country.

-However, I have just returned from a trip to Faro in Portugal and I erred on the side of caution and opted to pay in Euros every time I used my credit card as opposed to GBP (“Great British Pounds”).
+I erred on the side of caution on a trip to Faro in Portugal and chose to pay in Euros every time I used my credit card as opposed to GBP (Great British Pounds).

-I had a look at my statement this weekend to see how my purchases panned out, only to find that I generally got the market rate set by Mastercard although the 2.99% fee levied by my card provider for each transaction for converting Euros to GBP meant that I would have been better off paying in GBP.
+I had a look at my statement when I returned home and found that I generally got the market rate set by Mastercard + 2.99% fee for each transaction for converting Euros to GBP.
+This meant that I would have been better off paying in GBP.

 By opting to pay in GBP, I would have avoided the conversion fees and got a better exchange rate from the retailer which I never thought would be the case.
 I’m not grumbling as it costs £32 a litre in the UK!

-You may wish to ask the retailer how much a purchase would be if you paid in GBP before proceeding if you’re not in a queue, so you can have time to work it out.
+You can ask the retailer how much a purchase would be if you paid in GBP before proceeding if you’re not in a queue, so you have time to work it out.

-So, as a general rule of thumb at the time of writing this, €15 = £14 when paying by credit card and if the outlet offers you anything less – take it.
+The exchange rate at the time was €15 = £14 when paying by credit card.
+If the outlet offers you anything less – take it.

 - No fee to use anywhere worldwide (interest charges apply)